 Pregnant women often question whether flying during pregnancy is safe, and whether the environmental factors, such a cabin pressure or altitude associated with flying pose risk to their unborn babies.
 The Royal College of Obstetricians and Gynaecologists (RCOG) have released various scientific papers which state that there is ‘no significant risk associated directly with air travel during pregnancy, even at advanced gestations’.

 If you have no significant risk factors, flying domestically until 36 weeks gestation is considered safe.
 This cut off point is not due to risks associated with air travel itself, but due to the increased likelihood that a women will go into labour whilst in the air, or while away from home.
 For international air travel, 32 weeks is the recommended cut-off, with 34 weeks the latest for return flights.
 If in doubt, please check with your airline, as well as your insurer, as the rules do differ slightly between carriers.

-Women with particular risk factors associated with their pregnancies, such as multiple pregnancies or a history of pre-term labour are advised, both medically and by the International Air Travel Association, not to fly after 32 weeks.
-If you are unsure whether you should be flying, or to clarify whether you have any risk factors that may affect your ability to fly, speak with Dr. Morris directly during one of your consultations, well before you intend to travel.
+Women with particular risk factors, such as multiple pregnancies or a history of pre-term labour are advised, both medically and by the International Air Travel Association, not to fly after 32 weeks.
+If you are unsure whether you should be flying, or to clarify whether you have any risk factors, speak with Dr. Morris directly during one of your consultations, well before you intend to travel.